t0mt0mm/fusa-calc/README.md

 # FuSa Calculator

 ## Overview
-FuSa Calculator is a PyQt-based desktop tool for building and analysing Safety Instrumented Functions (SIFs).
+FuSa Calculator is a PyQt-based desktop tool for building and analysing Safety Functions (SIFUs).
 Within the application every safety function is managed as a **SIFU**—die Abkürzung für *Sicherheitsfunktion*, also “safety function”—with dedicated lanes for sensors, logic, and outputs.
 The tool calculates PFDavg and PFH metrics and exports HTML reports that visualise colour-coded component subgroups and their interconnections.

 The repository ships with YAML libraries for sensors, logic, and actuators, sample assignments, and configuration hooks for importing Cause & Effect matrices or FuSa component catalogues.

 ## Features at a Glance
-- **Lane-centric editor:** Manage each SIF across Sensor, Logic, and Output lanes with drag-and-drop chip widgets and in-place editing dialogs.
+- **Lane-centric editor:** Manage each safety function (SIFU) across Sensor, Logic, and Output lanes with drag-and-drop chip widgets and in-place editing dialogs.
 - **Link mode with colour-driven subgroups:** Assign components to cross-lane subgroups by choosing or picking a colour; linked chips show a coloured indicator dot, and the HTML export draws connectors between matching colours.
-- **Live safety metrics:** Lane summaries and the overall SIF result cell recompute immediately, and hover tooltips list subgroup totals alongside ungrouped contributions.
+- **Live safety metrics:** Lane summaries and the overall SIFU result cell recompute immediately, and hover tooltips list subgroup totals alongside ungrouped contributions.
 - **Rich exports:** Generate HTML dossiers featuring architecture overviews, subgroup summaries, connector lines, and formula references.
 - **Data persistence:** Save or restore complete assignments (including subgroup colours) via YAML, or duplicate SIFUs while preserving metadata.